The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications: Grey Box MBQC Supplementary

-is the same state for all $\boldsymbol{c} = c_{1}...c_{|V\setminus O|}$. \end{Proposition}
+is the same state for all $\boldsymbol{c}_{\setminus O} = c_{1}...c_{|V\setminus O|}$. \end{Proposition}

-\begin{proof} The proposition is a consequence of the fact that $\sigma_{\MBQC}^{g}$ is defined directly from gflow, and essentially follows the same reasoning as that presented in \Cref{subsec:app_MBQC} but written in the combs formalism and for general measurement planes.
+\begin{proof} The proposition is a consequence of the fact that $\sigma_{\MBQC}^{g}$ is defined directly from gflow.
 We write out the details in part to highlight that no issues arise with the choice of ordering of $X$ and $Z$ operators in \Cref{eq:U_corr_i}.
 We proceed by showing that the state produced by any series of measurement outcomes is the same as that produced by all positive measurement outcomes (which encodes the computation for the MBQC):

 Consider first only a single measurement channel for qubit $i \in V\setminus O$, which obtains the negative outcome:

 By the definition of gflow, we are guaranteed that